quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part35_Instrumental_Co.md

 : How do Thorndike’s observations about cat behavior in puzzle boxes relate to reinforcement learning?
 ??x
-Thorndike observed that cats selected actions based on their instinctual responses to the current situation, which is similar to specifying admissible action sets \( A(s) \) for each state.
+Thorndike observed that cats selected actions based on their instinctual responses to the current situation, which is similar to specifying admissible action sets $A(s)$ for each state.
 This approach reduces the complexity of the search space by focusing only on relevant actions.

 Additionally, Thorndike’s findings hint at a form of context-specific ordering in action selection, suggesting that animals might have some level of deliberate exploration guided by their instinctual responses rather than purely random behavior.